zeraphie/zeraphie.github.io/_posts/2022-10-20-home-rules.md

 > **Spell Creation**
 >
 > A sorcerer may utilise the magic in their blood to create unique spells that can't be copied, in order to cast the spell, the Sorcerer takes 1d4 slashing or piercing damage, which takes the place of all the spell components.
 Spells created in this way do not count towards your spells known/prepared, but you may only create a spell when you gain an ASI or Feat
+>
+> Typically, a spell created in this manner is discussed with the DM, and is only able to be casted by the sorcerer, this can have a myriad of results, some may be more powerful than the average spell as well.

 ### Monk
 Monks generally feel unfun to play because there's so many different things that require Ki, and even though you restore them on a short rest, adding at most 5 I think makes it more fun